Liang Yi Museum: Collections

 The museum is home to one of the world's largest collections of Chinese antique furniture, made of the treasured materials huanghuali and zitan, from the Ming and Qing dynasties.

-The Liang Yi Museum also houses the world's premier collection of bejewelled clutches, compacts and powder boxes.
-Made in design houses such as Cartier, Boucheron and Van Cleef & Arpels, these nécessaires and minaudières, glittering with precious stones and showing detailed craftsmanship, were once a staple of every lady's evening wear.
-With over 800 examples from the late 1880s through to the 1960s, this collection provides a peek at a bygone era and has been lent out to other museums in the past, including the Palace Museum in Beijing and Goldsmiths Hall in London.
+The Liang Yi Museum also houses the world's premier collection of bejewelled clutches, compacts, and powder boxes.
+Made in design houses such as Cartier, Boucheron and Van Cleef & Arpels, these nécessaires and minaudières were once a staple of every lady's evening wear.
+The collection has over 800 examples from the late 1880s through to the 1960s and has been lent out to other museums in the past, including the Palace Museum in Beijing and Goldsmiths Hall in London.

 In addition to classical Chinese furniture and European vanities, the diverse collections of the museum also include European silver and Japanese decorative works of art.